The Importance of Reference Checking

 In the age of social media, it is tempting to believe that you can learn anything and everything about a recruit by simply scouring the internet.
 If you want to get a true sense for an applicant’s fit for a job, however, you need to take the time to do a proper reference check.
 Here’s why:

-Resumes can be Deceiving
+Resumes Can Be Deceiving

 An outstanding resume is just a piece of paper if the information on it is false or inflated.
 The simple truth is that it is easy to fill application documents with achievements and accolades and a lot harder to back them up.
 Conducting a thorough reference check ensures that the information you are basing your hiring decision on is honest and accurate.